maffinyep/seranade-docs/specs/readme.md

 > An authentication and access control system for the participating entities.
 > The system will control who can access which portion of data.

 A Keyclock instance will be configured.
 A middleware API will manage interactions among client requests, Keycloak and Database.

 > Locally compute a PID for each patient

 No consistent advantages have been evaluated for client-side `PID` generation.
 Server-side generation will avoid `PID` collisions.

-A `POST /api/patient` method will be implemented.

 > Use a cryptographic technique that gives same-length PIDs (possibly readable).
 > Ensures difficult reversing and low probability of collision.